 \subsubsection{Baselines}

 GRAFT-Net \cite{sun2018open} is a GCN based model that can perform reasoning jointly over text and knowledge bases.
 PullNet \cite{sun2019pullnet} extends GRAFT-NET by introducing an iterative retrieve-and-classify mechanism to solve multi-hop questions.
 PIQA \cite{seo-etal-2018-phrase} and DrKIT \cite{dhingra2019differentiable} build mention-level indexes using a pretrained encoder.
-A retriever model is learned to retrieve from the pretrained index to answer open-domain questions.
-Pretraining the DrKIT index requires distant supervision using artificial queries constructed from the KB.
-KV-Mem \cite{miller2016key} are DrQA \cite{chen2017reading} are another two widely-used open-domain QA baselines.
+Training the DrKIT index requires distant supervision using artificial queries constructed from KB.
+KV-Mem \cite{miller2016key} and DrQA \cite{chen2017reading} are another two widely-used open-domain QA baselines.